ComfyLiving

 The International Renewable Energy Agency (IRENA) reports that China employs the greatest number of workers, 4,078,000, in the sustainable energy industry.
 Meanwhile, Brazil (1,125,000), the US (855,000), India (719,000), and the EU’s 28 countries in total (1,235,000) follow behind.

-Interesting Facts About Renewable and Nonrenewable Energy
+General Facts About Nonrenewable Energy

 18. Nonrenewable energy sources are those that will, eventually, run out and won’t be restocked for thousands or even millions of years.